Skip to main content

 Believe in Challenging the Status Quo With ITIL 4

 Get out of the box.
 It is a new world.
 Leaders and teams will succeed by creating an environment to challenge the status quo.
-You are free, give yourself permission to question the status quo of your organization and invite others to join you.
+You are free, to give yourself permission to question the status quo of your organization and invite others to join you.
 We must stop doing the same thing over and over again and yet expect a different result.
-Use the idea of a Service Value System, Value Steams and the four dimensions and apply the ITIL Guiding Principles as you “Challenge The Status Quo”.
+Use the idea of a Service Value System, Value Streams, and the four dimensions and apply the ITIL Guiding Principles as you “Challenge The Status Quo”.
 Real change begins with YOU!

 Keep The Momentum Going!

 Getting your ITIL 4 Qualification is a huge milestone in your learning and career path.
 Once there, the real journey begins.
 Be sure to get the most value from your accomplishment and the best practices that you have learned.
 Use it!
-Honor the past and leverage from all the valuable work and effort that is in play today.
+Honor the past and leverage all the valuable work and effort that is in play today.
 Recognize that there will be some areas where we will have to radically rethink the way we do work.
-Things like security, regulatory and legal requirements will always be there but when and how we accomplish this will need to be modernized and accelerated.
+Things like security, regulatory, and legal requirements will always be there but when and how we accomplish this will need to be modernized and accelerated.
 So yes, honor the past but don’t be bound to it.
-To keep the momentum going set short simple goals at first, use what you have learned to achieve them.
+To keep the momentum going set short simple goals at first, and use what you have learned to achieve them.
 Set the next short simple goal.
 Use the idea of systems thinking along with the ITIL 4 Practices and Principles you learned to “Keep the Momentum Going.
 Continue innovating and continue learning more.
-Watch for “Managing Professional Transition” and other follow on courses that are available to you and others in your organization.
+Watch for “Managing Professional Transition” and other follow-up courses that are available to you and others in your organization.
 Don’t Stop!

 Shift the Culture – Change the way we Speak!

 Words or terms are powerful.
 To change a culture, we must change the way we think.
 Once we change the way we think we can begin to get creative about the way we work.
-Be aware and be very intent to listen for how you and your colleagues talk.
+Be aware and be very intent to listen to how you and your colleagues talk.
 You will find that many speak a language of exclusion, a language about “what is not,” instead of “what is” or “what can be”.
 Using the proper terms that you learned in ITIL 4 certification classes can shift the way you and others think and help to trigger a change in culture.
 A culture that is energized and empowered to be dynamic.

 Examples of how some organizations begin to change the way they speak: